SITE PARTNER: lexus of brisbane is valued partner of Must Do Brisbane

 Walk Or Cycle

-This seaside walk of around 13km (4-5hrs) return starts at the southern tip of the Redcliffe peninsula and takes in a pelican beach, jetty, 19th century shipwreck, headland views and English style beaches as well as passing by a hotel where the Bee Gees performed as children on its way to Redcliffe’s quaint town centre.
+This seaside walk of around 13km (4-5hrs) return starts at the southern tip of the Redcliffe peninsula and takes in a pelican beach, jetty, 19th century shipwreck, headland views and English-style beaches, as well as passing by a hotel where the Bee Gees performed as children on its way to Redcliffe’s quaint town centre.

 Car parking is plentiful around the Pelican Park and nearby playground except on kite-flying Sundays - the first and third each month.